 Term Time Exchange

-Staying in an on-campus hostel gives you a taste of local student life and culture, and a chance to make new friends.
+Living on-campus allows you to experience local student life and culture, and make new friends.
 The residential halls, which we call hostels have wardens and residence tutors to oversee students’ physical and mental well-being and provide necessary support to residents.
 The tutors will also organise resident-association activities such as dinners, games and other gatherings to bring students together.
 Most rooms are shared, many accommodating two to a room, although some can house up to four.

 Helpful tip!
 Discuss privacy issues with your roommate when you move in.